jfrancis42/get-smart/README.md

 It's important to know that the api-key and the provider are both stored in non-exported variables (*api-key* and *provider*).
-The user of the library does not need to supply either of these once initially set.
-Of course, this implies that you can only use one provider at a time and not interleave calls to two different providers.
+The user of the library does not need to directly use either of these once initially set.
+Of course, this implies that you can only use one provider at a time with this library and not interleave calls to two different providers.
 I did this because it fit my use case and simplifies both the library and the code based on the library.
+Yes, global variables are bad.
+But it fits my use case for the moment, regardless.
+And at least they're only global to the package, not all of CL-USER.

 To use the library, start by loading the credentials and setting the provider.
-Here's an example to load the DeepSeek API key and set the provider to DeepSeek (this assumes the API key is stored as the only line in the specified file - yes there are better ways of loading and storing passwords):
+Here's an example to load the DeepSeek API key and set the provider to DeepSeek (this assumes the API key is stored as the only line in the specified file - yes there are better ways of loading and storing passwords, again, tihs fits my simplistic use case.):

 ```
 GET-SMART> (load-api-key :deepseek "~/crypt/deepseek_api_key.txt")